 Originally posted Friday, May 13, 2011 at 10:24pm

-I finally have multiple-bone skinning working!
+I finally have multiple-bone animation working!
 I think I can summarize the last few days as “Wow, that was a pain”.
 On the surface, a hierarchical animation system sounds easy: “Just go down the tree and accumulate matrices as you go”, but as is usually the case, the devil is indeed in the details.

-I would love to make this blog post a full tutorial on skinning, but unfortunately I still don’t completely understand it myself.
+I would love to make this blog post a full tutorial on skeletal animation, but unfortunately I still don’t completely understand it myself.
 I slapped in some foreign code for nasty jobs so that I could just focus on getting the bones to animate and stay attached to the skin.
 Also because the code was written by accumulating many tests, it could be improved quite a bit.

 Not all Vertices will be Attached to a Bone